-factura means invoice — a common term in Spanish for Business.
+factura means invoice; bill — a common term in Travel Spanish.
 Learn how it's used in a real-world example.

 factura